pprosser-redhat/3ScaleProcess/sync/README.md

 ## Username and password for bpm

-The Camel Route is expecting the bpm user name and password to be made available as Openshift secrets.
+The Camel Route is expecting the bpm user name, andpassword to be made available as Openshift secrets (you can also just but them in the config map).

+The API token is also passed as a secret (this token is required by all calls to the 3Scale AMP backend) - you need to generate this in your own 3Scale environment, and place it in the secret.

+To generate the token, see the 3Scale documentation - https://access.redhat.com/documentation/en-us/red_hat_3scale/2.1/html/accounts/tokens

 An example secret yaml file is provided below :